LogoOsome

 Submitting Unaudited Financial Statements in the Wrong Format

-Under the Companies Act, you or your directors are accountable to present financial statements at your AGM that:
+Under the Companies Act, you or your directors are accountable to present unaudited financial statements at your AGM that:

 • Are in line with the Accounting Standards Council’s Accounting Standards